What people in Hong Kong say about Apple Daily

-HONG KONG, June 21 (Reuters) - Hong Kong pro-democracy newspaper Apple Daily will be forced to shut “in a matter of days” after authorities froze the company’s assets under a sweeping national security law, an adviser to jailed owner Jimmy Lai told Reuters on Monday. read more
+HONG KONG (Reuters) -Hong Kong pro-democracy newspaper Apple Daily will be forced to shut “in a matter of days” after authorities froze the company’s assets under a sweeping national security law, an adviser to jailed owner Jimmy Lai told Reuters on Monday.

 Following are some comments from Hong Kong residents and others in reaction to the news.
 Residents declined to give their full names due to the sensitivity of the matter: